betukay/js-quiz-game/README.md

 ## Description

 How's your grade school trivia?
-Take a gander at my app and see if you still have what it takes to answer these 10 questions on classroom subjects that stump even the brightest students.
+Take a gander at my app and see if you still have what it takes to answer these ten questions on classroom subjects that stump even the brightest students.

 ## Built With